giacomoratta/plaax-nodejs/README.md

 A backend layer for PLAAX service, build with NodeJS and Typescript.

-**What is PLAAX?** It is a small personal project which is not supposed to be released on production for many users.
+**What is PLAAX?**
+It is a small personal project inspired by some web-apps for activity planning.
+It is not supposed to be released on production for many users.
-It has the only purpose to gain more hands-on experience with AWS infra, CI/CD, NodeJS, Typescript, etc.
-Everything is built from scratch without the help of frameworks or multi-tools packages.
+The **main goal** is to gain more hands-on experience with AWS infra, CI/CD, NodeJS, Typescript, bash scripting, etc. by building everything from scratch without the help of frameworks or multi-tools packages.

 ### Pre-req: set local dev config
 See [DEV_NOTES.md](docs%2FDEV_NOTES.md) for "how-to" documentation.